- 2 ripe, fresh tomatoes, thinly sliced

 Hands down, eggs are one of the best sources of high-quality, complete protein available.
 Because of this, eggs are often the standard against which other foods are compared to determine their quality as a source of protein.

-For adrenal fatigue sufferers, getting high quality nutrition from diet is a cornerstone of a proper recovery plan.
-Further, proteins are particularly useful in an adrenal fatigue recovery diet as it provides long lasting energy while also nourishing the body.
+For adrenal fatigue sufferers, getting high-quality nutrition from a diet is a cornerstone of a proper recovery plan.
+Further, proteins are particularly useful in an adrenal fatigue recovery diet as it provides long-lasting energy and nourishes the body.

 Tryptophan is also used to synthesize niacin, a B vitamin needed for healthy digestion.
 Niacin also keeps your skin healthy, reduces skin inflammation, and improves cognitive function, all issues that adrenal fatigue sufferers often face.

 Don’t be afraid of egg yolk.
-Not only is it unlikely to raise your cholesterol levels, the yolk contains more than 90 percent of the calcium and iron in an egg, and nearly 50 percent of the protein in the egg.
-Each egg is also loaded with vitamins B2 (helps convert food to energy), B12 (needed for producing red blood cells), as well as vitamin A (needed for healthy eyes), and E (fights free radicals that can damage cells), along with phosphorus, zinc, iodine, and selenium.
+Not only is it unlikely to raise your cholesterol levels, the yolk contains more than 90 percent of the calcium and iron in an egg, and nearly 50 percent of the protein.
+Each egg is loaded with vitamins B2 (helps convert food to energy), B12 (needed for producing red blood cells), as well as vitamin A (needed for healthy eyes), and E (fights free radicals that can damage cells), along with phosphorus, zinc, iodine, and selenium.

 Contrary to popular belief, eggs are far from fattening.
 One study found that eating eggs for breakfast led to consuming 400 fewer calories through the day.
 One egg contains about 70-85 calories (depending on size) and about 6.5 grams of belly-filling protein.